Teachers Observing Teachers: Instructional Rounds

 One of the most challenging aspects with rounds is that the evidence must be observational and non-judgmental.
 When visiting classes, UFSA’s teachers took notes on anything related to the question, “What are our students saying?”
 This included direct quotes from students, teacher directions related to discussion and dialogue, and quantitative data on how many students responded to a teacher’s question or engaged in a group discussion.
 Noted were pieces of evidence such as: “teacher asked a question and called on a student,” “student glanced down at the sentence stems that were taped to his desk before responding,” and “student said....”

 After visiting classrooms participants engaged in lengthy reflection and debrief protocols.
 They tried to make sense of the data they’d gathered without jumping to conclusions or solutions.
 They discovered that there were many ways that students were engaged in discussion, (whole group, small group, partner talk) that some students demonstrated developing usage of academic vocabulary, and that teachers were using a number of effective strategies such as equity sticks, sentence stems, and modeling by using academic language.
 Teachers felt good; they saw evidence that they were on the right track.

 Looking at the data, one teacher posed a question that caused much reflection: Is it possible for one of our students to come to school on Monday morning and not speak for the entire week?
 Could they actually travel through all their classes and never speak?

 Most teachers nodded their heads.
-One thing they’d all noticed was that there was less student-talk than they’d expected, assumed, and hoped.
+One thing they’d all noticed was that there was less student talk than they’d expected, assumed, and hoped for.
 There were invitations to speak, some structures established, but there still wasn’t as much talk as they wanted.
 And then as they thought about specific kids in their classes, they reflected that, yes, it was possible that some students could go for a week, or two, or maybe even a month without speaking.
 Teachers began to think and talk about how to address and change this.